Lindner Socks FAQs

 Due to the natural crimp in wool fibres, our socks will shrink up to 10% when first washed.
 We have allowed for this shrinkage with our sizing, which is why your new socks may look a little bigger than expected when they arrive.

-After their first wash, our socks should not shrink if they are washed in cold water (to a maximum of 30 degrees) and air dried in the shade.
+After their first wash, our socks should not shrink if they are washed in cold water and air dried in the shade.

 If you have accidentally shrunk your socks, you can try to stretch them out while they are still wet.
 For more information about how to care for your socks, please see Caring for Your Socks.